ok100/lyvi/README.md

 Configuration
 -------------

-Config file is located at `~/.config/cmus-lyrics/rc` in the following form:
+Configuration file is located at `~/.config/cmus-lyrics/rc` in the following form:

 ```
 key = value